Ricardo-OB/Ricardo-OB/readme.md

 ## 👨‍💻 **About me**

-- Biomedical Engineer from Universidad Autonoma de Manizales
+- Biomedical Engineer from Universidad Autónoma de Manizales
 - I am a self-taught Backend developer (Udemy, Coursera, Books, Projects)
 - Passionate Data Scientist with knowledge in Machine Learning and Deep Learning (Projects, Coursera, Books)
 - I mainly work on projects with Python, C#, Kotlin, and Java.